Berserker-GK/Pico-Smart-Home/README.md

       - To turn on the bedroom fan: bedroom fan on
       - To turn off all devices: turn off
 - Monitor the console output for distance measurements from the ultrasonic sensor.

+### UART Commands

+- bedroom fan on: Turn on the bedroom fan.
+- bedroom fan off: Turn off the bedroom fan.
+- hall fan on: Turn on the hall fan.
+- hall fan off: Turn off the hall fan.
+- bedroom light on: Turn on the bedroom LED.
+- bedroom light off: Turn off the bedroom LED.
+- hall light on: Turn on the hall LED.
+- hall light off: Turn off the hall LED.
+- lights on: Turn on both bedroom and hall LEDs.
+- lights off: Turn off both bedroom and hall LEDs.
+- fans on: Turn on both bedroom and hall fans.
+- fans off: Turn off both bedroom and hall fans.
+- all devices: Turn on all devices (fans and LEDs).
+- turn off: Turn off all devices (fans and LEDs).

 ### Acknowledgments
 - The script is based on the Raspberry Pi Pico MicroPython documentation.